Celebrate. Inform. Inspire. Women in Law.

 Spark21 is a charity founded to celebrate, inform and inspire future generations of women in the professions.
 (Registered Charity Number 1167825)

-The charity manages the pioneering “First 100 Years of Women (2014-2019): Women in Law” campaign to mark 100 years since women have joined the professions, including law.
+The charity’s various projects include its ownership and management of s the pioneering “First 100 Years of Women (2014-2019): Women in Law” campaign to mark 100 years since women have joined the professions, including law.

 The objectives of Spark21 are for the public benefit to:

 - advance education in the subject of women in the legal and other professions;

 - promote equality and diversity and in particular the elimination of discrimination on the ground of gender;

 - advance the arts, in particular but without limitation by commissioning, establishing, maintaining, publishing and performing (as applicable) works of art.